TPP Banner

 Secondly: local, (Australia)

-Thirdly: great reputation
+Thirdly: good reputation

 After a few phone calls and emails, (Chris is very easy to do business and communicate with), the controller design was set.
-It is going to be a Super Single with a slight customization added to suit my needs.
-Basically, P1 P2, twin joysticks and four fire buttons, (pictures to follow).
+It is going to be a "Super Single" - (no longer is production), with a slight customization added to suit my requirements: Twin joysticks and four fire buttons, (pictures to follow).

 Click images for larger view